aaltoengpsy/taskParser.js/README.md

 > Indicate your agreement with the following statement: I would like to try again in the future.

 $likert, 1, 7, Strongly Disagree, Strongly Agree

+> How confident would you be in your ability to do at least as well next time?

+$slider, 0, 100

 > (Optional) Provide general thoughts about the task.